amaaniqbal/pr-integration/CONTRIBUTING.md

-# Contributing to Issue Progress Custom Field
+# Contributing to PR Integration Forge App

-Thank you for considering a contribution to Forge Issue Progress Custom Field!
+Thank you for considering a contribution to PR Integration Forge App!
 Pull requests, issues and comments are welcome.
 For pull requests, please:

 * Add tests for new features and bug fixes